cybercongress/chaingear/chaingear.md

 4. Registry admin may set policy for entry creation: {OnlyAdmin, Whitelist, AllUsers}.
 5. Registry admin may set a fee for the entry-token creation and claim fees.
 6. Registry admin may set description and tags (up to 16) for a registry.
+7. Registry supports multiple beneficiaries which may claim collected fees proportional to their shares.

 #### Tokenization
 0. Token **Create** operation initialize empty entry.